 - (3) The property is currently being assessed by the sales comparison approach.
-The City's methodology is to value each of the buildings seperately as though each building was a separate property, and then apply a "multi building" adjustment to the aggregate assessment.
+The City's methodology is to value each of the buildings seperately as though each building was a separate property, add the totals together, and then apply a "multi building" adjustment.
 According to the Respondent, the "multi building" adjustment is a coefficient in the mass appraisal model, and cannot be made public.
-It is the Complainant's position that properties such as the subject are most often bought and sold for investment purposes and are therefore best valued by income capitalization. - (4) The current assessment reflects an overall rate per s.f. of \$132.29, ranging from a low of \$106.62 for the larger warehouse, to \$143.85 to \$145.90 for the smaller buildings.
-The Complainant contends that that rate is not equitable with similar properties, and that the rates do not properly reflect market values.
+It is the Complainant's position that properties such as the subject are most often bought and sold for investment purposes and are therefore best valued by income capitalization. - (4) The current assessment reflects an overall rate of \$113.18 per s.f.
+The Complainant contends that that rate is not equitable with similar properties, and that the rate does not properly reflect market values.

-Complainant's Requested Value: \$28,410,000
+Complainant's Requested Value: \$35,130,000 or \$36,980,000.